You360 – What do you really want?

 This means that you have to understand what success means to you.
 What are your motivators to get into business?”

 Now, here is the bit where how well you know yourself becomes very important.
+Do you know the difference between and employee and owner mindset?

 How well do you know yourself?